IBM/Hybrid-Cloud-Applications-and-Services/README.md

     ![try it out](images/try-it-out.png)

-# 6. Create an API Connect service in Bluemix
+# 6. Create an API Connect service in IBM Cloud

 In this step, we will setup API Connect service to help us expose our application APIs to public.

-1. To add API Connect as a Bluemix service, go to the bluemix [API Connect service](https://console.ng.bluemix.net/catalog/services/api-connect?taxonomyNavigation=services)
+1. To add API Connect as a IBM Cloud service, go to the [API Connect service](https://console.ng.bluemix.net/catalog/services/api-connect?taxonomyNavigation=services)

 2. Then, select the **Essentials plan** and click **Create**.